 National Stem Day

 STEM or STEAM education is vital to a child’s development.
-So, to make things more interesting, we focus on all things STEM on November 8th.
-That’s right, National Stem Day is a time to consider the impact of Science Technology Engineering Art and Maths.
-Their programs are often created by teachers and are a great guide for making sure a child’s education is both engaging, and rewarding.
+To make things more interesting, we focus on all things STEM on November 8th.
+That’s right, National STEM Day is a time to consider the impact of Science, Technology, Engineering, Art, and Math.
+Their programs are often created by teachers and are a great guide for ensuring a child’s education is both engaging and rewarding.

 When is it?